MartinThoma/MartinThoma.github.io/_posts/2014-09-10-one-to-one-tutoring.md

 featured_image: logos/kit.png
 ---

-I have heard that the famous high quality universities in England have One-on-One tutoring.
+I have heard that the famous universities in England have One-on-One tutoring.
 That means one tutor helps one student only.
 That must be incredibly effective for learning.
-From my experience as a tutor and as a "coach" (Nachhilfelehrer) I know that there is a huge difference in One-on-One tutoring compared to One-on-Many tutoring.
+From my experience as a tutor and as a "coach" (Nachhilfelehrer) I know that there is a huge difference in One-on-One tutoring compared to One-on-Many tutoring, where one tutor teaches about 30 students.
 If you only have one student, you can focus on the needs of this single student.
 And I guess that the student will also be encouraged a bit more to participate.
 If you only have one student, the student will not sleep while you teach him.
 He has to stay focused, because you will notice when he doesn't.

 So One-on-One tutoring is something we want to get.

 ## The problem of One-on-One tutoring
 It is expensive, if it would be done like tutoring is currently done.
 In fact I think it would be impossible, because you would not find that many tutors.
-However, I think there is another way to motivate students that have already passed the exam to be a tutor for another student:
+However, I think there are other ways to motivate students that have already passed the exam to be a tutor for another student.

-## The way to get One-on-One tutoring
+## How to get One-on-One tutoring
-Give One-on-One tutors the possibility to try the exam again.
+Give One-on-One tutors the possibility to write the exam again and improve their grade.

 I could imagine it to work like this: A student passes the exam, but he does not have the grade he wants.
-As he has already passed the exam, he will not be allowed to simply do it again.
+As he has already passed the exam, he will not be allowed to simply write it again.
 So he has to search a student who hasn't already passed the exam and help this student to prepare for the exam.
 Now we have to check if the One-on-One tutor really helped the new student.
 I could imagine two ways that could also be combined.